angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Devros Quest.md

 **Type** mechanical; **Perception** DC 27; **Disable Device** DC 25; **Trigger** location; **Bypass** hidden lever (Perception DC 25 to Detect); **Reset** manual
 **Effect** 50-ft. fall (5d6, falling damage), Reflex DC 20 avoids

+# Room 6: The Tomb of the Dawnmother’s Faithful
+A winding and beautiful ancient catacomb twists for miles under the temple and several surrounding city blocks, with new construction occasionally breaking through unsanctimoniously into long-sealed or abandoned portions of the temple underway.
+A complex system of mirrors placed carefully within thin chutes in the wall allows The Everlight to keep eternal watch over her entombed faithful, and beautiful stained glass
-# Room 6: Another Long Hall
+# Room 7: Another Long Hall
 The unexplored hall leading away from the Atrium contains many statues, paintings, suits of armor, and various holy relics and artifacts left in the care of the church by wealthy nobles.
-A DC 35 Appraisal check reveals that the assembled wealth in the hall is worth approximately 960,000 GP if sold at wholesale market prices, and further investigation reveals some particularly significant (and/or potentially useful) items, including a Decanter of Endless Holy Water (12,500 GP), a Scroll of [Sacred Nimbus](https://www.d20pfsrd.com/magic/all-spells/s/sacred-nimbus) (CL 15, 937 GP), a Scroll of [Banishment](https://www.d20pfsrd.com/magic/all-spells/b/banishment) (CL 20, 1,500 GP) and a Scroll of [Holy Word] (https://www.d20pfsrd.com/magic/all-spells/h/holy-word) (CL 25, 2187.5 GP), as well as a finely-bound book of Sarenite scriptures, _”The Windsong Testaments”_, which are bound in gold thread and inlaid with gemstones (9,500 GP, contains several high-level Divine rituals).
+A DC 35 Appraisal check reveals that the assembled wealth in the hall is worth approximately 960,000 GP if sold at wholesale market prices, and further investigation reveals some particularly significant (and/or potentially useful) items, including a Decanter of Endless Holy Water (12,500 GP), a Scroll of [Sacred Nimbus](https://www.d20pfsrd.com/magic/all-spells/s/sacred-nimbus) (CL 15, 937 GP), a Scroll of [Banishment](https://www.d20pfsrd.com/magic/all-spells/b/banishment) (CL 20, DC 35 will save negates 1,500 GP) and a Scroll of [Holy Word](https://www.d20pfsrd.com/magic/all-spells/h/holy-word) (CL 25, DC 40, 2187.5 GP), as well as a book of Sarenite scriptures, _”The Windsong Testaments”_, whose white, velvet-wrapped cover is bound in gold thread and inlaid with gemstones (9,500 GP, contains several high-level Divine rituals, can DM with more info if it comes up).
 At the end of the hall is the Grand Hall, where the voices of the Dawnmother’s faithful have long been raised in prayer and supplication to Sarenrae.

 Now, as the party approaches, it is *silent.*